YevheniyEvt/myPlatform/README.md

 # Pet project
 *Focus on server-side logic.
-Frontend is built on Tailwind classes*
+Frontend is built on Tailwind classes.
+Images i store in Cloudinary*

 *Can try.
 Login with test user*
 <details>